lorin/cook-lectures-notes/transcripts/1-it-all-started-at-tmi-1979.md

 He describes the underlying theory.
 He describes the obstacles and the important things that need to be done.
 He sets out the research program and people go off and do it.
 The one thing that he got into trouble with his rules, because when he used rules, people immediately thought, ah, what I need to do is develop a good enough set of rules that has policies and procedures that I can get, that nobody gets confused.

 But he wasn't talking about rules in the world.
 He wasn't talking about rules in the sense of the volumes of paper that we read.
 He was talking about human cognition inside this figure.
 And he's talking about the rules that are built into people's own processing.

 Okay.
 Thank you very much.
 Thanks for sitting through it.

-Can you hear us yet?
-Yeah.
-Steve can hear you, but I'm very sorry that I couldn't follow the video.
-I didn't have the picture.
-So that was yeah.
-All right.
-We'll have, okay.
-We'll have a video for you to look at later on when we get this processing done.
-So you can watch that again.
-If you really having trouble sleeping.

-Yeah.

-See, of course it's much easier to fall in love when you can always say you want yeah.
-Where are you all are on the board.
-Great.
-Okay.
-Thank you.
-Bye-bye .